 Surano believes they’ve seen Jesus working through.
 Their Catholic community has offered a Mass and rosaries for Mary.
-She has received visits from their Pastor, and Pittsburgh Steeler Ryan Shazier, and well wishes from people they don’t even know.
+She has received visits from their pastor, former Pittsburgh Steeler Ryan Shazier, and well wishes from people they don’t even know.

 “The prayers of this very special Pittsburgh community have just been a lifeline, just a life raft when we just felt we were drowning in sorrow,” Surano said.

 Mary has continued to attend online classes through her school, Blessed Francis Seelos Academy, which has been a great source of comfort to the family.
 “If we stop learning, we stop living.
 She is living as fully as she can because her life is full. it’s full of prayer. it’s full of friends, family, school.
 Her school has been absolutely amazing,” Surano said.